T-Flet/Vim/README.md

 How to use/Install
 ===

-1 - Depending on your OS, open either the _vimrc (for Windows) or the .vimrc
-    (for Unix) file in this repository.

 2 - Set the $REPO_PATH variable to this repository's path.
         Note: Make sure the path ends with the path separator ( / ).